paulin/mattpaulin/_posts/2025-10-28-high_performance_teams.md

 ---
 layout: post
-title: "Product Management "
+title: "High-Performance Teams in a Vibe Programming World"
 date: 2025-10-28
 author: "Matt Paulin"
 categories: [product-management]
 ---

-# How to Run High-Performance Teams in a Vibe Programming World

 **Moving at the speed of trust**